Wheatly99/Web_application/README.md

 ## Software Engineering Project
-*Hello, this repository is for creating a Web application using machine learning;
+*Hello, this repository is for creating a Web application using machine learning.*

 **Creators:**
 - Markin Mikhail, РИМ-120907;